 In a play project a few weeks ago, the children turned a cheeky wizard into a duck.
 The wizard came back but a tricky fox had stolen his voice!
 If the children were feeling kind, they could return the wizard's voice by writing 'quack' in the duck's speech bubble.
 If they were feeling cheeky, they could make the duck say something else like 'buzz' or 'hiss' by writing that instead.
+Funnily enough, the children were feeling rather cheeky that day and the wizard ended up saying some rather peculiar things!

 When learning about /sh/ the children were introduced to the Wish Fish who lives in puddles of water.
 If you are lucky enough to spot him, he will give you a wish.
 The Wrens and Robins thought hard about what they would wish for and they practised their independent segmenting to spell the thing they wanted to wish for.
-We hope the children get what they wished for including unicorn beds and cats!
+We hope the children get what they wished for including dogs, cats, a barbie dreamhouse and a holiday to Jamaica!

-Our littlest learners really enjoyed writing birthday cards this week for Tom Thumb's 4th birthday.
+Our littlest learners really enjoyed writing birthday cards this week for Tom Thumb's 5th birthday.
 They practised how to write the tricky word 'to' and segmented the word Tom.
-They drew 4 pictures on the front and then they wrote their name inside the card.
+They drew 5 pictures on the front and then they wrote their name inside the card.